 Who can contest a will in Florida?

-On Behalf of | May 4, 2023 | Estate Planning |
+by | May 4, 2023 | Estate Planning

 When a Florida resident passes away, their estate will likely go through a process called probate.
 During probate, the last will and testament is validated and the estate’s creditors are paid before assets are distributed to the decedent’s heirs.
 Wills can be contested during probate, but only interested parties can mount a challenge.
 The parties that have standing to contest a will are the beneficiaries named in the will, the beneficiaries named in a previous will, and relatives not named in the will who would inherit property under Florida’s intestacy law if there was no will.